lumidex/thinktank/README.md

 # thinktank
-LumiDex is a business consultancy firm that focuses on helping companies to analyze their data in order to find optimal solutions for each of their challenges.
+LumiDex ThinkTank is where analysis of company data takes place in order to find optimal solutions for each unique problem faced by our clients.